devhollister/kickstarter_analysis_challenge/README.md

 ### Analysis of Outcomes Based on Goals

 Further analysis was performed on a subset of 1,053 plays within the theater category to illustrate the success rates of play campaigns in relation to their fundraising goal.
-The figure below shows the percent successful and percent failed of plays broken down into 12 fundraising goal brackets, beginning with campaigns with less than $1,000 goals and then increasing by $5,000 in each subsequent bracket until the final bracket, which contains all goal amounts above $50,000.
+The figure below shows the percentage successful and percentage failed for play campaigns broken down into 12 fundraising goal brackets, beginning with campaigns with less than $1,000 goals and then increasing by $5,000 in each subsequent bracket until the final bracket, which contains all goal amounts above $50,000.

 ![Outcomes vs Goals](Resources/Outcomes_vs_Goals.png)